 Drugs play a huge part in this transformation.
-Though many contemporary shamen and Buddhists don't think drugs are needed, shaman Anita swears by them, and without those shrooms, Fox's transformation would be incomplete -- like trying to reach Nevada on foot instead of in an air-conditioned limo.
+Though many contemporary shamen and Buddhists don't think drugs are needed, those shamen are dumb.
+Shaman Anita swears by them, and without those shrooms, Fox's transformation would be incomplete -- like trying to reach Nevada on foot instead of in an air-conditioned limo.
 To choose to walk instead may add 'authenticity' but smacks of puritanism and dogma.
-To paraphrase Ed Wood, if God had meant for us to walk, he wouldn't have given us wings... and to insist on always walking is just as dogmatic and dorky as never walking.
-Taking the van to go down the driveway for the paper, for example, smacks just as bad... but hurts so good.
+It's the kind of thing someone who'd walked almost the whole way would say when you stopped 10 yards from the gate to Nirvana to offer them a lift.

-Films of the late 1960s and early 1970s were full of political incorrectness and drug orgies but PERFORMANCE was directed and written by Donald Cammell, a man who lived and breathed drug orgies.
+Films of the late 1960s and early 1970s were full of political incorrectness and sexist drug orgies but PERFORMANCE was directed and written by Donald Cammell, a man who lived and breathed drug orgies, the real kind.
 The difference is like night and so much later that night that it's the breaka dawn.

 Speaking of which, why am I letting yet another nice day go by writing blog entries?
 I'm scared of all the tourists outside, and would rather be up in my own bescarved den of creativity, hiding from the world til it's dusk and the tourists are gone, the year of the Cat.
 I'll leave you with a link to my earlier PERFORMANCE piece and the beautiful ode to the song, "Wild Horses" by a writer with many of Pallenberg's alluring qualities, Sunset Gun's Kim Morgan.
 Lastly, this post is dedicated to my band's own beloved Marianna and Anita, Kristen and Beth!
 They may both have kids now, but man were they cool, so beloved by us all I'd still fight dragons for them!

 PS - check out Anita's black wig in BARBARELLA (1968)!